alchemy-fr/Phraseanet-Docs/en/FAQ/Media/Manage-media.rst

 Media management
 ================

-If no restrictions are applied in the settings, Phraseanet can class all file types.
-The only limits are the ability of the host platform to generate thumbnails and previews.
+If no restrictions are applied in settings, Phraseanet can archive all file types.
+The only limits are the ability of the host platform to generate thumbnails and previews of archived documents.

 Does Phraseanet manage every video formats ?
 --------------------------------------------